BrittniLudington/messenger/README.md

 The following are currently known bugs.
 Under each one is a temporary solution until the bug is resolved.

-- Upon registering an account, the login/signup page will not automatically take the user to their page.
--  Solution: use newly made name and password to login

 - Search query is buggy, it won't always bring up existing accounts despite having the query
 -  Solution: leave the search bar blank to see all the users